Alfresco/acs-packaging/docs/direct-access-urls.md

 * `/nodes/{nodeId}/versions/{versionId}/request-direct-access-url`
 * `/deleted-nodes/{nodeId}/request-direct-access-url`
 * `/deleted-nodes/{nodeId}/renditions/{renditionId}/request-direct-access-url`

 **Method:** **`POST`**

 **Response:** Link to the resource wrapped in a JSON Object which also contains an attachment flag and the DAU expiration date.

 **Error Codes:**
-* If there’s no Direct Access URL provider (e.g. Alfresco S3 Connector extension) installed in Alfresco, or DAUs are not enabled, returns **501** HTTP Status Code.
+* If there’s no Direct Access URL provider (e.g. Alfresco S3 Connector / Azure Connector extension) installed in Alfresco, or DAUs are not enabled, returns **501** HTTP Status Code.

 **Parameters:**
 * **`attachment`** - an optional flag which controls the download method (attachment URL vs embedded URL).
 Defaults to `true` when not specified, meaning the value of the